screwylad/The-Sacred-Kadamiya-Tariqa/README.md

 - Contact form with Netlify integration
 - Gallery and downloads sections
 - Mobile-responsive design
+- Multilingual support (English, Bengali, Hindi)
+- Payment gateway integration
+- Interactive chatbot

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- Multilingual support with custom i18n system
 - Netlify for hosting and form handling

 ## Deployment

-The website is deployed on Netlify.
-You can view it at: [The Sacred Kadamiya Tariqa](https://your-netlify-site-name.netlify.app)
+The website is deployed on Netlify with automatic deployments from GitHub.

 ## Development